-Through the Master Agreement, Central Health and Seton have formed the CCC, a 501(c)(3) corporation that was created to better organize and integrate the provision of healthcare services to low income and uninsured residents in Travis County and to provide a framework for participating in the Texas Healthcare and Quality Improvement Program, a statewide Medicaid 1115 waiver program.
+Through the Master Agreement, Central Health and Seton formed the CCC, a 501(c)(3) corporation that was created to better organize and integrate the provision of healthcare services to low income and uninsured residents in Travis County and to provide a framework for participating in the Texas Healthcare and Quality Improvement Program, a statewide Medicaid 1115 waiver program.
 Through the CCC, the parties will jointly manage the provision of indigent healthcare including the covered population and benefits plans to be offered to them.
 The CCC is a performing provider that carries out a number of Delivery System Reform Incentive Payment ("DSRIP") projects through the Medicaid 1115 waiver, those that will be done in an ambulatory setting.
 Seton carries out a number of DSRIP projects in a hospital setting, either at UMCB or at the Dell Children's Hospital.
 St. David's is also performing a DSRIP project.

-The UMCB lease provides that Seton will continue to operate UMCB until it has completed the construction of a new teaching hospital, Dell Seton Medical Center at the University of Texas currently scheduled to open in May of 2017.
-The teaching hospital will serve as the medical education setting for the Dell Medical School at the University of Texas at Austin and will replace UMCB as the primary safety-net hospital in Travis County.
+The UMCB lease provided that Seton will continue to operate UMCB until it has completed the construction of a new teaching hospital, Dell Seton Medical Center at the University of Texas which opened in May of 2017.
+The teaching hospital will serve as the medical education setting for the Dell Medical School at the University of Texas at Austin ("UT") and will replace UMCB as the primary safety-net hospital in Travis County.
 The UMCB lease also provides that Central Health and Seton shall negotiate mutually agreeable terms of a written amendment to the UMCB lease that will allow Seton to continue to lease, occupy and use specified portions of the UMCB campus.
-Currently, these terms have not been determined.
-Central Health completed a Master Plan for the reuse of the UMCB campus in 2016, and is now engaged in a Request for Qualifications and Request for Proposals process for the redevelopment of the UMCB campus.
+A new lease was executed in December 2017 with an initial term of December 31, 2017 through September 30, 2024.
+See Note 24 for more details.